swissup/swissup.github.io/m2/extensions/bot-protection/index.md

 This module allows to protect your forms from unwanted bots.
 By default it protects checkout if common hacky words are found in request params.

+When we block the request, we redirect visitor to the previous page and display the `Unable to process the request.
+Invalid parameter received` error message.

 {% include gallery.html images=site.data.gallery.m2.bot-protection.index class="phone-up-2 tablet-up-3 photoswipe scroll" %}

 ### Contents